MIT-LCP/mimic-website/content/tutorials/intro-to-mimic-iii.md

     CASE
         WHEN adm.deathtime BETWEEN ie.intime and ie.outtime
             THEN 'Y'
-        WHEN adm.deathtime <= ie.intime
+        -- sometimes there are typographical errors in the death date, so check before intime WHEN adm.deathtime <= ie.intime
             THEN 'Y'
-        -- sometimes there are typographical errors in the death date WHEN adm.dischtime <= ie.outtime
+        WHEN adm.dischtime <= ie.outtime
             AND adm.discharge_location = 'DEAD/EXPIRED'
             THEN 'Y'
         ELSE 'N'
         END AS ICUSTAY_EXPIRE_FLAG
-FROM icustayevents ie
+FROM icustays ie
 INNER JOIN patients pat
 ON ie.subject_id = pat.subject_id
 INNER JOIN admissions adm